agrc/gis.utah.gov/data/address/census-luca-2020.md

 ### Prioritizing
 {: .text-left }
 LUCA is all about improving the Census Bureau's master address file.
 But, since, given the state has over 1.1 million addresses and the LUCA review window is 120 days long, reviewing every address would entail reviewing 10,000 addresses per day.
 The Census master address file contains, in theory, all of the addresses successfully surveyed during the 2010 census.
-Additionally, Census has stated that their partnership with the US Postal Service means that they have all of teh lcoatiosn that currently receieve street delivery style mail (think traditional mailboxes filled daily by a letter carrier).
+Additionally, Census has stated that their partnership with the US Postal Service means that they have all of the locations that currently receive street delivery style mail (think traditional mailboxes filled daily by a letter carrier).

 For these reasons, we encourage participants to focus on these types of addresses.